mkroehnert/compact-encoding-rs/doc/spec.md

 * String: first implementation encodes &str and decodes to String (due to new buffer allocation)
 * Array: encoding for [T; N] and Vec<T>, decoding currently only into Vec<T>
 * uint32 buffer/array requires separate struct U32Array, since Vec<T> already exists.
 Should it be possible to serialize Vec<u32> differently then a uint32 buffer/array?
 If not, rust unstable feature of `default` trait implementation would be required.
+* fixed32/64 is currently only implemented for [u8; N] and other types must be transformed into u8 arrays.

 # compact-encoding-struct